constpetrov/constpetrov.github.io/blog5.md

 For the first build I would use PCB.

 Last but mot least division is traditional staggered layout versus ortolinear keyboard.
-I last option all the caps are placed in form of a rectangular grid.
-It allows one's fingers to move in less and do not turn so much.
+In last option all the caps are placed in a form of rectangular grid.
+It allows one's fingers to move less and do not turn so much.

 Example of ortolinear board is Planck or Preonic keyboards.
 They can be obtained in a form of DIY kit and assembled with minimal knowledge and skills.